 Standard II.C.
-The curriculum prioritizes family involvement while respecting individual parental choices.
+The program prioritizes family involvement while respecting individual parental choices.

-The curriculum reflects the high priority of family involvement at whatever level each parent chooses.
-The curriculum design provides for various levels of parent participation, ranging from enrichment and mentoring to more intensive educational opportunities.
+The program reflects the high priority of family involvement at whatever level each parent chooses.
+Program design provides for various levels of parent participation, ranging from enrichment and mentoring to more intensive educational opportunities.
 The staff welcomes, encourages and supports all levels of parent participation and respects the individual choices and needs of each family.

 - II.C.1.
 Opportunities are provided for varied levels of parent participation. - II.C.2.
 Opportunities are provided for parents to increase their levels of program involvement through education and enrichment. - II.C.3.
-The curriculum and activities support family literacy.
+Program activities support family literacy.